What is PTSD?

 - A loss of interest in important, once positive, activities

 - Experiencing difficulties having positive feelings, such as happiness or love

 When we experience a trauma we are bombarded with a massive amount of information.
 This can be so overwhelming we are unable to process it.
 Normally when information is processed properly by the brain the emotion associated with the event subsides.
 This means that we are able to rationalise the situation.
 Unfortunately, sometimes the information is not processed.
 Consequently anything that triggers a reminder of the situation will bring back the emotion just as strongly as if we are re experiencing the event now.
 An example of this would be a soldier who had been traumatised by gunshots in the battlefield.
 The sound of a car backfiring could be a trigger that brings back the exact emotion that he experienced at the time.

-How can our treatments and techniques help?
+How can our treatments and techniques help to treat PTSD?